germany insider facts

 Christmas Stollen Recipe

-You can argue whether a stollen recipe with curd cheese called Quarkstollen, or a yeast stollen, based on the original Dresdner Christstollen is the better German Christmas food.
-I think it is just a point of personal taste.
-I for one definitely favour the Quarkstollen.
+You can argue whether the stollen recipe with curd cheese (Quarkstollen), or a yeast stollen, based on the original Dresdner Christstollen, is the better German Christmas cake.
+In my opinion, it is just a point of personal taste.
+I for one, definitely favour the Quarkstollen.

 My stollen recipe is not so old, of course:).
 However, it has been used in our family for more than 60 years.
 It is a Quarkstollen recipe and very delicious.
 Try it!